 Azure back-end virtual machine scale set

 Azure virtual machine scale is a collection of identical VM instances.
-The number of VM instances can increase or decrease depending on client traffic.
+The number of VM instances can increase or decrease depending on the client traffic.
 This set provides high-availability to your applications.
 For more information, see Virtual machine scale sets.

 Availability Zones are isolated locations within an Azure region.
 Each region is made up of several availability zones.
 Each availability zone belongs to a single region.
 Each availability zone has one Citrix ADC VPX cluster.
 For more information, see Availability zones in Azure.

-How autoscaling works
+How the autoscaling works

 The following flowchart illustrates the autoscaling workflow: